strcoder4007/linkedin-analysis/README.md

 ```

 ## Run
-The simplest way to run the CLI from the repo:
+The simplest way to run the CLI from the repo (writes to `outputs/all.json`):
 ```bash
 python src/linkedin_analysis/cli.py --csv mini.csv
 ```